rohan-mehta-1024/rohan-mehta-1024.github.io/resources/public/projects/ms_marvel.md

 If you want some more details, as well as to dig into the code I used to make these visualizations, a more formal writeup of the project is available as a PDF <a class="colored-text-link" href=marvelPublished.pdf download>here</a>.
 This document also contains links to sources for all other claims I make in this post  (such as initial reports of review-bombing).
 I would encourage you to try and adapt the code to work with other Marvel motion pictures, and share whatever you discover!

+<h1>Acknowledgments</h1>
+Thank you to Dr. John McKay for taking the time to look over a first draft of this blog post.
+In particular, his advice to further explore review length, review postings over time, and review helpfulness all contributed to making this analysis more complete and nuanced.

 <h1>Footnotes</h1>

 <span id=foot1>**1.**</span>